Skip to main content

 return new Promise(resolve => {

-let categories = data.variables.query_result.records[0].main_categories; // Get the list of categories from the bot's data
+let categories = data.variables.query_result.records[0].main_categories; // Get the list of categories from the AI-agent's data

 let userTextData = data.message; // Capture the user's input message